yosinski/deep-visualization-toolbox/README.md

     $ ./run_toolbox.py

 Once the toolbox is running, push 'h' to show a help screen.
 You can also have a look at `bindings.py` to see what the various keys do.
-If the window is too large or too small for your screen, set the `global_scale` variable in `settings.py` to a value smaller or larger than 1.0.
+If the window is too large or too small for your screen, set the `global_scale` and `global_font_size` variables in `settings_local.py` to values smaller or larger than 1.0.